czyzby/gdx-lml/README.md

         ossrhUsername=
         ossrhPassword=
 ```
-Note that deploying to Maven Local does *not* require the signing task, so if you just keep signing properties commented out - you should be fine.
+Note that deploying to Maven Local does *not* require the signing task, so if you just keep the signing properties commented out - you should be fine.
 Try running `gradle installAll` to check if deploying to Maven Local works.

 Before pulling any requests, make sure your code is formatted with `eclipse-formatter.xml` (or its equivalent for other IDE).
 Note that this is *not* the official LibGDX code formatter, as I'm not really a huge fan of its setup.